 Running a business from home can be stressful, especially when business begins to boom, and you quickly reach the point of asking, “Is it time to ask for help?
 Can I afford it?“

 In this post, we’re looking at the cost of shipping from your home business.
-At what point is it time for you to stop running to/from the Post Office like a mad woman and start managing your shipping like a traditional business?
+At what point is it time for you to stop running to and from the Post Office like a madwoman and start managing your shipping like a traditional business?

 Don’t have time to run to the Post Office to mail your shipment?
-Your postal carrier can pick up your shipment when he/she delivers your mail if you’re shipping “expedited” services such as Priority Mail and Express Mail.
+Your postal carrier can pick up your shipment when he or she delivers your mail if you’re shipping “expedited” services such as Priority Mail or Express Mail.
 Or, if you need pick up on a specific date and time, the Postal Service will pick up those packages for a nominal fee – definitely worth saving you a trip to the Post Office!
-You can schedule pickups on usps.com or even via your online postage system.
+You can schedule pickups on USPS.com or even via your online postage system.

 This is obviously the more modern tip of the lot.
-Many businesses, especially small businesses, are keeping their mailing costs (i.e. design, production, and shipping costs) low and going green by communicating with customers digitally.
-You can target emails to specific customer segments, test marketing messages and easily post your emails to social networks like Facebook and Twitter.
-There are a number of affordable CAN-SPAM certified email marketing services for small businesses that help you make emails professional, personal and effective.
+Many businesses, especially small businesses, are keeping their mailing costs (i.e., design, production, and shipping costs) low and going green by communicating with customers digitally.
+You can target emails to specific customer segments, test marketing messages, and easily post your emails to social networks like Facebook and Twitter.
+There are a number of affordable email marketing services for small businesses that help you make emails professional, personal, and effective.

 Spending less time running around town for postage stamps means more time for your work-from-home business and more time for nurturing relationships with customers and family – you know, doing the things you created your home business for in the first place.

 Written by Shayna Burns of Pitney Bowes Small Business Postal Equipment, which specializes in postage meters, online postage stamps, and email marketing solutions.